ApoTheOne/Docker/PITCHME.md

 # Docker
 ---
- - Dockerfile?
+ - Dockerfile
  - How to create a docker file?
  - How to build a docker image?
- - How to upload an image to Docker Hub.
+ - How to upload an image to Docker Hub?
 ---
  - Docker Compose
  - Environment variables